April 6. Kazinform's timeline of major events

 NUR-SULTAN.
 KAZINFORM Kazinform's Timeline is the one-stop shop where you can learn about historical events for the 6th of April.
 See what notable events happened throughout Kazakhstan's history on April 6.

-1992 - Republic of Kazakhstan exchanged notes with Canada and the State of Palestine on establishment of diplomatic relations
+1992 – The Republic of Kazakhstan exchanges notes with Canada and the State of Palestine on the establishment of diplomatic relations

-1993 - President Nursultan Nazarbayev and CEO of Chevron Corporation Kenneth Derr signed an agreement on establishment of Tengizchevroil - the largest specializing in crude oil, gas and sulfur production in Kazakhstan.
+1993 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev and CEO of Chevron Corporation Kenneth Derr sign an agreement on the establishment of Tengizchevroil, the largest company specializing in crude oil, gas and sulfur production in Kazakhstan.

-1995 - A memorial plate was installed on a wall of the house where well-known Kazakh-born chemical scientist, writer, academician of the Kazakh SSR Academy of Sciences, Doctor of Technical Sciences Yevney Buketov (1925-1983) lived.
+1995 - A memorial plate is installed on a wall of the house where a well-known Kazakh-born chemical scientist, writer, academician of the Kazakh SSR Academy of Sciences, Doctor of Technical Sciences Yevney Buketov (1925-1983) used to live.

-1999 - A monument to Balpyk Bi was unveiled in Balpyk Bi village, Koksu district of Almaty region.
-Balpyk Bi (1694-1782) - was a batyr (hero), orator and judge of the Kazakh people, who fought against Dzungars' invasion of 1723-1753.
+1999 - A monument to Balpyk Bi is unveiled in Balpyk Bi village, Koksu district of Almaty region.
+Balpyk Bi (1694-1782) was a batyr (hero), orator and judge of the Kazakh people, who fought against Dzungars' invasion of 1723-1753.

-2012 - Armand Assante's film ‘A Dialogue through the Steppe' devoted to Kazakhstan was awarded as the best short-length film at the Gasparilla International Film Festival in Tampa (Florida).
+2012 - Armand Assante's 27-minute film ‘A Dialogue through the Steppe' dedicated to Kazakhstan wins in the best short-length film category at the Gasparilla International Film Festival in Tampa (Florida).

-2015 - Construction of a ferry complex at Kuryk Port was launched under Nurly Zhol new economic policy.
+2015 - Construction of a ferry complex at Kuryk Port is launched under the Nurly Zhol new economic policy.

-2017 - Kazakh Lieutenant Colonel Daniyar Ismailov was appointed as a commander of the UN Mission for the Referendum in Western Sahara (MINURSO).
+2017 - Kazakh Lieutenant Colonel Daniyar Ismailov is appointed as a commander of the UN Mission for the Referendum in Western Sahara (MINURSO).